Posture

 What is good posture?

 Good posture is not one perfect position.
-It is the ability to sit, stand, and move with less strain by changing positions often, sharing load across joints and muscles, and having enough strength and endurance to handle daily tasks.
+It is the ability to sit, stand and move with less strain.
+It also means changing positions often and having enough strength for daily tasks.

 Does poor posture cause neck or back pain?